DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 Do the same for all others ODM J2EE existing roles like : rtsConfigManagers,rtsInstallers,rtsUsers,resAdministrators,resMonitors,resDeployers,resExecutors
 For more details about ODM groups and roles, have a look at [ODM on k8s documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-user-roles-user-groups)

-We have no need of the rtsUsers role as all authenticated Decision Center users have this role.
-If you want to prevent this behaviour, you have to create the 'rtsUsers' role in Keycloak and launch the ODM Helm release using the option '--set decisionCenter.disableAllAuthenticatedUser=true'

 2. Create a group for ODM administrators.